Buchanan's Birthplace State Park: Buchanan's Birthplace

 President James Buchanan was born into an Ulster Scots family on April 23, 1791, near the village of Cove Gap.
 He was born in a log cabin on property owned by his father.
-The complex was known as Stony Batter, named for the family home near Ramelton in County Donegal in Ulster, Ireland.
+The complex was known as Stony Batter, named for the family home near Ramelton in County Donegal in Ulster, the northern province in Ireland.
 At the time of Buchanan's birth, the Cove Gap area was on the edge of the American frontier.
 Today it is a quite isolated area, but when President Buchanan was born it was a center of frontier commerce.
 Stony Batter was a complex of cabins, barns, stables, storehouses, a general store, and an orchard.
 Pioneers travelling from the East Coast through Cove Gap stopped at Stony Batter to rest and replenish their supplies.
 Buchanan lived at Stony Batter until he was six years old, when his father moved his business to Mercersburg.

 Monument

 Harriet Lane Johnston was President Buchanan's niece and since he never married she served as his First Lady.
 She led the effort to create a memorial to her uncle.
 She made several efforts to purchase his birthplace, Stony Batter, but was ultimately unsuccessful.
 When she wrote her will in 1895, she created a trust whose task it was to pursue the construction of monuments to her uncle.
 Upon Harriet Lane's death, in 1903, the responsibility for building the monument devolved upon a banker from Washington, D.C., E. Francis Riggs and a lawyer from Baltimore, Lawrason Riggs (not to be confused with E. Francis' brother of the same name).
 As the area was no longer a center of commerce, and had become a remote place, it is uncertain why it took years to purchase Stony Batter, but the Riggs' were finally successful in doing so in 1907.
 The monument in the shape of a pyramid was built of native stone.
 Wyatt and Nolting, an architectural firm from Baltimore, designed the memorial.
 The pyramid is 38 ft square and 31 ft high.
 It is made of 50 ST of American Gray Granite and 250 tons of mortar and native stones.
 Construction of the pyramid began in October 1907 with a work force of 20 men.
 They built a small railroad to haul the heavy materials from the mountainside to the construction site.
 The work force grew to 35 men and the monument was completed by late winter with a surrounding iron railing.
 The Pennsylvania General Assembly of 1911 accepted the monument from the trust of Harriet Lane Johnston and Buchanan's Birthplace State Park was formally established.
+The grounds of the park are maintained by the Pennsylvania Department of Conservation and Natural Resources, and is assisted on a volunteer basis by the Cove Gap Historical Society (CGHS).